samwel-mongare/to-do-list-review/README.md

-# To Do list: Add and Remove Functionality
+# To Do list Application Review

-> This is the Third milestone of the To Do List project with the final features of the to-do list project.
+> This is a web application that can be used to create daily tasks list and remove them procedurally after completing them or all at once.
+This particular version is created for review purposes by my coding partner to improve general functionality.

 ## Project screenshot